Mayoral elections in Worcester, Massachusetts

 Elections are held every two years to elect the mayor of Worcester, Massachusetts.

-Worcester, Massachusetts held its first direct election for mayor in 1987.

-Worcester has a council–manager government in which the mayor's role is to chair both the Worcester City Council and the city's school committee.
+Worcester held its first direct election for mayor in 1987.
+The city has a council–manager government in which the mayor's role is to chair both the Worcester City Council and the city's school committee.

 Election system

-Popular elections for mayor were instituted after the city's voters approved a new city charter in 1985.
+Popular elections for mayor were re-instituted in Worcester after the city's voters approved a new city charter in 1985.

 In order to be elected mayor in Worcester, a person must place first in the mayor's race and also finish among the top six in the at-large city council election, being also elected a councilor at large.
 An individual cannot be elected mayor without additionally winning an at-large city council seat.